kubecost/docs/containerstats-pipeline.md

 # ContainerStats Pipeline

-The ContainerStats pipeline builds histograms, statistical representations of individual containers' resource usage over time.
+The ContainerStats pipeline builds statistical representations of individual containers' resource usage over time.
 The pipeline is part of the `cost-model` container.